James and Jeannie Evans

 This signature facility, designed by Studio Gang, led by renowned Chicago architect, Jeanne Gang, was constructed in collaboration with Mortenson Construction.
 Ground was broken on the project in 2013 and the facility opened for students in Autumn 2016.

 Campus North Residential Commons is located in the northern part of campus, a few minutes walk from the main Quadrangles.
 The Hall houses eight vibrant communities, each with their own complement of Resident Heads and Resident Assistants, charged with community building.
-The Hall has two Resident Dean couples, who act as intellectual stewards for the residents.
+The Hall has Resident Deans, who act as intellectual stewards for the residents.

 Together with Smart Museum and Court Theatre, Ratner Athletic Center, and the Henry Crown Field House, Campus North Residential Commons is considered the gateway to the campus.